Free Willy 2: The Adventure Home poster

 The inciting incident occurs at 11 minutes when Jesse's biological mother unexpectedly arrives with Elvis, Jesse's half-brother he never knew existed.
 She asks Glen and Annie to take Elvis for the summer, disrupting Jesse's plans and forcing him to confront his past..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Jesse makes the active choice to embark on the camping trip with Elvis, Randolph, and others to the San Juan Islands.
+This indicates the protagonist's commitment to Jesse makes the active choice to embark on the camping trip with Elvis, Randolph, and others to the San Juan Islands.
 This decision commits him to dealing with his half-brother and his unresolved family issues., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat A massive oil tanker runs aground near the islands, creating an environmental disaster.
 The oil spill threatens Willy's pod and the entire ecosystem.
 The stakes escalate from personal family drama to life-and-death crisis.
 False defeat: their idyllic summer is shattered., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 69 minutes (73% through) represents the emotional nadir.
 Here, Willy's young calves become critically ill from oil contamination, one appearing near death.
 Elvis's condition worsens, requiring evacuation.
 Jesse faces losing both his human brother and his whale family.
-All seems lost - the whales appear doomed., illustrates the protagonist at their lowest point.
+All seems lost - the whales appear doomed., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 79% of the runtime.
 Jesse has a breakthrough: he realizes the whales must be guided out of the cove before the oil completely blocks the exit.
 He synthesizes his knowledge of Willy, his camping skills, and his newfound understanding of family responsibility to formulate a rescue plan., demonstrating the transformation achieved throughout the journey.